sju-senior-projects-2019/Hawk-Ride/README.md

-# Uber
+# Hawk Ride
-IOS application which has the same functionality as uber application
+IOS application which has very similar functionality like Uber; however, the service this app provides is an student escort service where students who are considered Hawk Riders will get an escort from another student who is Hawk Driver to their dorm halls.

 Table of contents:
 =================